-Huangshan （黄山）literally means yellow mountain in Mandarin.
-It is a scenic area that covers over 250 square kilometers (nearly 100 square miles).
-The mountains are characterized by their "grotesque" granite peaks and pine trees jutting out at odd angles.
-If you've ever seen a classical Chinese ink painting where the mountains are impossibly angular, then the painting was probably a landscape of the Yellow Mountains.
+Huangshan literally means yellow mountain in Mandarin.
+It is a scenic area that covers more than 100 square miles (250 square kilometers).
+The mountains are characterized by their granite peaks and pine trees jutting out at odd angles.
+If you've ever seen a classical Chinese ink painting in which the mountains are impossibly angular, it's likely the painting was a landscape of the Yellow Mountains.

-It is called Yellow Mountain because, during the Tang Dynasty, Emperor Li Longji believed that the Yellow Emperor became immortal here so he changed the name from Black Mountain to Yellow Mountain.
+It is called Yellow Mountains because, during the Tang Dynasty, Emperor Li Longji believed that the Yellow Emperor became immortal here, so he changed the name from Black Mountain to Yellow Mountain.

-There are two routes to the peaks.
-One is by cable car and the other is trekking.
-Each is discussed further below.
-It should be noted that however you decide to reach the top, you should discuss first with a local travel operator which will help you decide how much time you need to reach the peaks, how much time you need to get down and whether you are planning to spend the night at the top.
+There are two routes to the peaks: cable car and trekking.
+It should be noted that regardless of how you decide to reach the top, you should discuss it first with a local travel operator, who can help you decide how much time you need to reach the peaks, how much time you need to get down, and if you want to spend the night at the top.

-You don't want to be caught on the mountain unprepared so you should plan your trip rather carefully.
+You don't want to be caught on the mountain unprepared.

-Mountain paths cover much for the mountain.
-Keep in mind these mountains have been trekked by millions of Chinese people for thousands of years so the paths are paved in stone and have stone steps.
-While this adds a level of civilization to your trek, it can make it more slippery in inclement weather (which is often) so you should wear the correct footwear.
+Mountain paths cover much of the mountain.
+Keep in mind that these mountains have been trekked by millions of Chinese people for thousands of years, and the paths are paved in stone and have stone steps.
+While this adds a level of civilization to your trek, it can make the paths more slippery in inclement weather, which is often, so you should wear the correct footwear for possible conditions.

 Porters are available to take your bags if you are planning to spend the night at the peak.
-You can negotiate with them at the bottom.
-There are also sedan chairs for hire so if you decide you want to trek with someone else's legs, this is also possible.
+You can negotiate a price with them at the bottom before you begin your trip.
+Sedan chairs are also available for hire, so if you decide you want to trek without actually walking, this is also possible.

-A typical overnight tour to Huangshan usually involves a cable car up to the top of one of the peaks early on Day 1.
-Checking into your hotel and then going for a trek to see some of the scenery.
-On Day 2, you get up before sunrise, camera in hand, to watch the magic of the sun coming over the peaks.
+A typical overnight tour to Huangshan usually involves a cable car up to the top of one of the peaks early on Day No. 1, followed by checking into your hotel and then going for a trek to see some of the scenery.
+On Day No. 2, you get up before sunrise, camera in hand, to watch the magic of the sun coming over the peaks.
 You then spend the rest of the day trekking down.
-There are a number of hotels at various peaks on the mountains.
+There are a number of hotels on various peaks in the mountains.